 The Jaybird Tarah are decently comfortable headphones, but like most in-ears, the fit might not be as comfortable for everyone.
 The new earbud-like tips don’t enter the ear canal as deeply (like the X4), making them a bit more comfortable than most in-ears.
 However, Jaybird combined the ear tips and the stability fins into one unit, that they call eargels, which offers fewer options to consumers to find the best fit for them since you can’t match different tip and fin sizes.
 But overall, they are fairly comfortable in-ears.

 The build quality of the Tarah feels solid and the headphones are dense and should not break if accidentally dropped.
-However, the new in-line remote does feel cheaper than the one on the X4 and X3.
-They are also rated IPX7 and are considered waterproof, but we do not have a way to truly test this on our current taste bench, for now.
+However, the new in-line remote does feel cheaper than the one on the X4 and the Tarah Pro.
+They are also rated IPX7 and are considered waterproof, but we do not have a way to truly test this on our current test bench, for now.

 They are stable enough for most sports and everyday casual use.
 Unfortunately, they only come with 3 options for fit since Jaybird made the ear tips and the stability fins into one unit.
 Their wireless design also means you have less risk to get the wire tangled or hooked on something and yank the headphones out of your ears.
 You can also use the cable cinch to get a tighter fit behind your head.